larose/optiverse/examples/integer_compression/problem.md

 Your score is the average decompression time in nanoseconds.
 Lower is better.

 Secondary metrics include compression ratio and compression time.

-## Test Data

-Your solution will be tested on arrays of 32-bit unsigned integers with various patterns:
-- Sequential numbers (1, 2, 3, ...)
-- Random order numbers
-- Numbers with duplicates
-- Large ranges of values